f5se/lab/source/_posts/How-to-post-in-this-web-site.md

 After hexo deploy successfully, check https://f5se.io to verify the new post.
 If you want to edit your post, just run the above command again except the ```hexo new ``` command .
 Anytime, you just need make sure you git pull hexo branch first before you do anything and git push hexo branch after you do anything.
+<div class="tip">The post must be wrote in Markdown formate.
+Pls learn some markdown language, it is very simple.
+And many GUI tools for writing markdown.</div>